 - 1.6.
 The intention of this policy is to evidence the Trust's commitment to ensuring that it delivers high quality patient care whilst minimising waste and promoting efficiency. - 1.7.
 The Trust strives to meet and exceed national and international best practice.
 The ambulance performance standards (ARP Ambulance Response Programme) introduced in April 2017 mean that the Trust must ensure that it not only responds quickly but arrives with a clinician that is able to promote good patient outcomes.
 This may mean treating the patient at home or conveying to a hospital. - 1.8.
-This policy will direct staff within the Trust to ensure that the patient's care disposition is correct and that the management of care is done safely, focussing on a high-quality patient experience. - 1.9.
+National policy drivers support the need to provide the correct care in the correct place as part of regional, system, and place-based Urgent & Emergency Care (UEC). - 1.9.
+This policy will direct staff within the Trust to ensure that the patient's care pathway is correct and that the management of care is undertaken safely, focussing on a high-quality patient experience and outcomes. - 1.10.
 The management of risk and evidencing of a governance-led approach to how the Trust plans and delivers care is vital.
 The Trust is committed to ensuring that this is always paramount.

-- 1.10.
+- 1.11.
 The Trust believes in fairness and equality, and values diversity in its role as both a provider of services and as an employer.
 The Trust aims to provide accessible services that respect the needs of each individual and exclude no-one.
-It is committed to comply with the Human Rights Act and to meeting the Equality Act 2010, which identifies the following nine protected characteristics: Age, Disability, Race, Religion and Belief, Gender Reassignment, Sexual Orientation, Sex, Marriage and Civil Partnership and Pregnancy and Maternity. - 1.10.1.
-If a contractor carries out functions of a public nature then for the duration of the contract, the contractor or supplier would itself be considered a public authority and have the duty to comply with the equalities duties when carrying out those functions. - 1.11.
+It is committed to comply with the Human Rights Act and to meeting the Equality Act 2010, which identifies the following nine protected characteristics: Age, Disability, Race, Religion and Belief, Gender Reassignment, Sexual Orientation, Sex, Marriage and Civil Partnership and Pregnancy and Maternity. - 1.11.1.
+If a contractor carries out functions of a public nature, then for the duration of the contract, the contractor or supplier would itself be considered a public authority and have the duty to comply with the equalities duties when carrying out those functions. - 1.12.
 The Trust bases its clinical practice on evidence-based and commissioned pathways of care.
-Some care pathways are, developed as bespoke local or regional pathways to support service delivery and timely patient care. - 1.11.1.
-Where care pathways are not commissioned directly or are created outside established practice compared to other providers, approvals are made in accordance with the Trust's governance arrangements - 1.11.2.
+Some care pathways are, developed as bespoke local (system or place) or regional pathways to support service delivery and timely patient care. - 1.12.1.
+Where care pathways are not commissioned directly or are created outside established practice compared to other providers, approvals are made in accordance with the Trust's governance arrangements. - 1.12.2.
 The Scope of Practice and Clinical Standard Policy (SoPCS) states the responsibilities of each clinical grade of staff.
-Full implementation of pathways by staff is dependent on their scope of practice: staff should implement pathways as permitted under their scope of practice where clinically appropriate. - 1.11.3.
-The following procedures sit beneath this policy and provide further specific guidance related to each relevant domain. - Clinical Handover and Transfer of Care Procedure - Discharge Procedure - Referrals Procedure - 1.12.
-The Trust will support staff to make the correct clinical decision, where there is evidence that the decision was based upon appropriate scope of practice, commensurate to education, training, qualification, and experience, and where applicable national or local guidelines have been followed. - 1.12.1.
+Full implementation of pathways by staff is dependent on their scope of practice: staff should implement pathways as permitted under their scope of practice where clinically appropriate. - 1.12.3.
+The following procedures sit beneath this policy and provide further specific guidance related to each relevant domain. - Clinical Handover and Transfer of Care Procedure - Discharge Procedure - Referrals Procedure - 1.13.
+The Trust will support staff to make the correct clinical decision, where there is evidence that the decision was based upon appropriate scope of practice, commensurate to education, training, qualification, and experience, and where applicable national or local guidelines have been followed. - 1.13.1.
 Staff must always follow guidelines and local policies and procedures in order to minimise the risk to patients.
-Where an adverse event occurs, the principles associated with just and learning cultures will be observed by the trust. - 1.12.2.
-This policy does not, and will not, support wilfully negligent practice. - 1.12.3.
-Staff are responsible for acquainting themselves with the documents which inform safe practice, profession standards and capability.
+Where an adverse event occurs, the principles associated with just and learning cultures will be observed by the trust. - 1.13.2.
+This policy does not, and will not, support wilfully negligent practice.

+1.13.3.
+Staff are responsible for acquainting themselves with the documents which inform safe practice, professional/registration standards and capability.